Poverty in Bangladesh: Implications of poverty in Bangladesh

-Lastly, for the chronic poor, issues such as food security and health hamper social mobility.
+Third, for the chronic poor, issues such as food security and health hamper social mobility.
 According to a study done by the World Bank on Dhaka, the poor suffers from a lack of proper healthcare in their areas due to the expensive and poor quality health care services.
 The poverty stricken areas either do not have the available facilities, or can only afford low quality healthcare.
 This is a problem that is common in both the rural and urban poor.
 For the urban poor, the problem has worsened as they can only afford to stay in slums where there are problems of overcrowding and unhygienic living conditions.
 These two factors results in the spread of diseases amongst the poor whom cannot afford better healthcare.
 Also, one cannot deny that a healthy and well-fed citizen is better suited for increased productivity as part of the workforce.
 Thus, poverty matters because it consequences the social welfare of citizens.
 Finance minister AHM Mustafa Kamal on Sunday said Bangladesh will be a hunger and poverty free country within the next decade, reports UNB.

+Lastly, the rise in child marriage in Bangladesh is closely linked to persistent poverty and structural inequality.
+According to the 2025 United Nations Population Fund report, 51% of Bangladeshi girls are married before the age of 18—the highest rate in South Asia—compared to 29% in Afghanistan and 18% in Pakistan.
+Rasheda K. Chowdhury, social activist and executive director of the Campaign for Popular Education, stated that “poverty is the primary driver of early marriages, as many guardians are unable to cope with household expenses.”
+Despite having the highest rate of girls' enrollment in secondary school in the region, limited access to education in rural areas and inadequate investment in human development remain significant barriers.
+Azizul Haque of World Vision Bangladesh noted that in remote communities, “girls are mostly considered a burden for the family,” and early marriage becomes a perceived financial solution, especially after girls complete eighth grade, beyond which no local schooling is available.
+Both Chowdhury and Haque emphasized the lack of social awareness and community engagement, warning that “the government alone cannot act as a watchdog in every household.”